Weakly holonomic equivariant $\mathcal{D}$-modules on rigid analytic spaces: Introduction

 \section{Introduction}

-The category of coherent $\mathcal{D}_{X}$-modules (differential equations) on a smooth $\mathbb{C}$-analytic variety $X$ is a classical object.
-Among its many applications to representation theory, we mention the Beilinson-Bernstein theorem, which relates the representations of a given semi-simple complex Lie-algebra to $\mathcal{D}$-modules on its flag variety (see \cite{BB}).
+The category of coherent $\mathcal{D}_{X}$-modules (differential equations) on a smooth complex analytic variety $X$ is omnipresent in many areas of mathematics.
+Among its many applications to representation theory, we mention the Beilinson-Bernstein theorem, which relates the representations of a given semi-simple complex Lie-algebra to $\mathcal{D}$-modules on its flag variety \cite{BB}.
 Many interesting representations correspond thereby to so-called holonomic modules and satisfy many finiteness properties.
-A non-zero coherent $\mathcal{D}_{X}$-module $M$ is called holonomic if the dimension of its associated characteristic variety $Char(M)$ is exactly $\dim X$ (note that one always has $\dim (Char(M)) \geq \dim X$, which is known as Bernstein's inequality \cite[Corollary $2.3.2$]{Hotta} ).
+A non-zero coherent $\mathcal{D}_{X}$-module is called holonomic if the dimension of its associated characteristic variety is as small as possible, i.e. equal to $\dim X$.
 An equivalent definition makes use of the \textit{duality functor} on the derived category $D^{-}(\mathcal{D}_X)$.
 A coherent $\mathcal{D}_X$-module $M$ is then holonomic if and only if $H^i(\mathbb{D} M)=0$, for all $i \neq 0$.

 5pt